New York Mills Regional Cultural Center Showcases Creativity

 New York Mills has earned accolades as an art town, a funky town, and a great small town (population: 1,200).
 One of its notable assets is the New York Mills Regional Cultural Center, housed in a historic 1885 brick mercantile building.

-The cultural center presents visual and performing arts, classes, films, and an annual philosophy competition called the Great American Think-Off.
-This year’s question is whether the nature of humankind is inherently good or inherently evil.
-On June 9, see four finalists debate their positions and vote to select “America's Greatest Thinker.”
+The cultural center presents visual and performing arts, classes, films, and an annual philosophy competition called the Great American Think-Off every June.
+Visitors can watch the finalists debate their positions and vote to select “America's Greatest Thinker.”

-New York Mills is in central Minnesota, about 90 minutes east of Fargo and three hours northwest of the Twin Cities.
+New York Mills is in central Minnesota, about 90 minutes east of Fargo and three hours northwest of Minneapolis.